combogenomics/medusa/README.md

 5. The option *-random* is available (not required).
 This option allows the user to run a given number of cleaning rounds and keep the best solution.
-Since the variability is small In practice 5 rounds are usually sufficient to find the best score.
+Since the variability is small, 5 rounds are usually sufficient to find the best score.

 6. The option *-w2* is optional and allows for a sequence similarity